JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Retrieves the fully qualified path for the file that contains the specified module.

 ```
-FUNCTION AfxGetSystemDllPath (BYREF wszDllName AS WSTRING) AS CWSTR
+FUNCTION AfxGetSystemDllPath (BYREF wszDllName AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |